jacobscgc/sort_pictures/README.md

 if pip has not been installed yet, install it from a terminal (Ctrl + Alt + T) with:

  sudo apt install pip
+ sudo apt install python3-tk  # only if you want to use python3

 Install the exifread package (also from a terminal):

  pip install exifread
+ pip3 install exifread

 The terminal can be closed.

 On the top right of the github page, click download.
 Unpack the sort_pictures.py file to your computer.

 ## Running the script:

+### Windows:
 Simply double click the script.
 It opens a dialog box to select the folder with pictures to be sorted.
 The output folder is saved in the same folder as the pictures (output folder is called 'sorted').

+### Ubuntu:
+Open a terminal (Ctrl + Alt + Delete), go to the directory containing sort_pictures.py and run:

+python sort_pictures.py
+(python3 sort_pictures.py if you want to use python3)

 It does not move the pictures but it copies the pictures.
 So the original pictures are kept in place.